-Principles in the Selection and Use of Teaching Strategies
+Principles in Selecting and Using Teaching Strategies

 Students aren’t going to learn much unless they are curious to know (or it fixes a problem) and this curiosity only surfaces if there is a connection to their life and experiences.
 Since experience and mistakes teach us most of our real lessons in life, the teacher should pay attention to this and use teaching activities that can connect to the students’ problems and environments.